 Who usually pays for bed bug extermination in Michigan apartments?

 It depends on the rental agreement and how the bed bug infestation started.
-In many cases, the landlord pays when several units are affected.
+In many cases, the landlord may pay when several units are affected, depending on the rental agreement and local law.
 A tenant may pay if the issue started in that unit.

 Can a tenant be evicted for a bed bug problem?

-Eviction is not usually the first step.
+Eviction depends on the lease agreement, the situation, and local law.
 It may become an issue if a tenant refuses entry, ignores prep steps, or fails to report the problem.
 Legal advice may help in serious landlord-tenant disputes.

 Should tenants call an exterminator first?